 Borrow £4,000 for 36 months.
 Representative 39.9% APR fixed.
 Monthly payment £178.80.
 Annual interest rate 34.05% fixed.
 Interest payable £2,436.80.
 Total repayable £6,436.80.

 UK Credit also offer a guarantor loan where the guarantor is a non-homeowner.
-These loans are offered on different terms.
-The maximum loan amount is £6,000 and the representative APR is 53.9%.
+These loans are offered on the same APR% terms as the homeowner guarantor product.

 UK Credit's solution to this conundrum is to have two different guarantor loan products - whereas the homeowner guarantor product offers up to £15,000 the non homeowner product is limited to £6,000.
-Also for any given loan amount the non homeowner product's APR is between 8% and 18% more expensive.
-We have more information about non homeowner guarantors.
+They share the same APR% at the same loan value. more information about non homeowner guarantors.

 No, UK Credit's interest rate is fixed for the duration of the loan, which can be up to five years.
 This is good to know because it means you can budget with confidence.
 Even if general interest rates rise you won't suffer from any increase in you monthly repayments.

 For their homeowner guarantor product the rate varies from 29.9% (loans >£14,000) to 54.9% (loans <£3,000).
 Although their non-homeowner guarantor product is limited to £6,000 it shares the same interest rates as the homeowner guarantor product.
 A different lender offers the lowest APR of 29.9% for loans over £10,000.
 If this is of interest then apply here.